LazyDodo/oslpy/README.md

 ## Known issues

-### The reload button only works when the script node is selected
-Working on it, not sure how to fix yet

 ### Material view doesn't work
 This is a blender issue, not something that oslpy can fix sadly.